 Decentralized finance (DeFi) is an emerging and fast-growing branch of finance used to secure mortgages, refinancing, and other services where bitcoin can be used as a collateral asset to secure funds in different currencies or assets.
 While this is still a grey area for many who offer traditional financial services, bitcoin as collateral is already operative and widely used by cryptocurrency supporters.

 Layer 2 (L2) protocols have been created to tackle the scalability issue and offer faster and cheaper off-chain payments than Bitcoin’s base layer (L1).
-The best two examples that have been developed are the Lighting Network and the Liquid Network, both built on top of Bitcoin and offering the same robust decentralized security paradigm.
+The best two examples that have been developed are the Lighting Network and the Liquid Network.

 A monumental breakthrough in energy production is happening right before our eyes.
 What has typically been seen as a huge problem due to excessive mining power consumption is becoming an advantage for Bitcoin.